Petrels of The Petrel Station

 Scientific name: Procellaria westlandica

-This endemic breeds only in one small location on the West Coast of New Zealand, with a global population of around 10,000 birds, making it a genuinely special species.
+This endemic breeds only in one small location on the West Coast of New Zealand, and has a global population of only 10,000 birds.
 We only encounter them very occasionally offshore from Tutukaka, most likely during migration movements.

 Northern Giant Petrel